We have many perfect destinations for your adventure travel, whatever your needs

 Make a drive from Nata to Kasane (approx 5 hours).
 Kasane is a small town and a popular access point to Chobe National Park.
 Arriving at your riverside campsite you set up camp and enjoy the rest of the afternoon free.
 Take the chance to stop up on any supplies you need from the town.

-Chobe Safari Lodge Campsite - Participative Camping (CS) - 2 nights - Swimming Pool - (BD)
+Thebe River Safari Camp - Participative Camping (CS) - 2 nights - Swimming Pool - (BD)

 Kasane & Chobe NP